Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 In case of vehicles other than heavy goods vehicle, income will be computed at the rate of 7,500 for every month or part of a month during which the goods carriage is owned by taxpayer.
 Part of the month would be considered as full month.

-4D) Payment of advance tax under section 44AE
+4D) Payment of advance tax under Section 58 (aka Section 44AE)

-There is no concession as regards payment of advance tax in case of a person who adopts the presumptive taxation scheme of section 44AE and, hence, he will be liable to pay advance tax even if he adopts the presumptive taxation scheme of section 44AE.
+There is no concession as regards payment of advance tax in case of a person who adopts the presumptive taxation scheme of Section 58 (aka Section 44AE) and, hence, he will be liable to pay advance tax even if he adopts the presumptive taxation scheme of Section 58 (aka Section 44AE).

 How to get help from EZTax.in